University Vehicles (Policy 9040)

 4.2.1 University Fleet

 a.
-The approving department, the Authorized Driver, and the Authorized Driver’s supervisor are responsible for ensuring the vehicle is used only for Official University Business.
+The approving department, the Authorized Driver, and the Authorized Driver’s supervisor are responsible for ensuring the University Fleet vehicle and/or equipment is used only for Official University Business.
 Individuals requesting to reserve a vehicle from the Motor Pool must complete the Motor Pool Reservations Form.

 b.
-Faculty, staff, and students must not utilize long-term parking at airports for University vehicles and/or any unit(s) of the University Fleet.
+Faculty, staff, and students must not utilize long-term parking at airports for University Fleet vehicles.

-c.
-University Vehicles must be returned to the Motor Pool, or the home department, immediately after trip completion.
+d.
+University Fleet vehicles must be returned to the Motor Pool, or the home department, immediately after trip completion.

 4.2.2 Authorized Driver

 a.
-Authorized Drivers must follow all traffic safety laws and maintain the highest standard of safety when operating a University Vehicle.
+Authorized Drivers must follow all traffic safety laws and maintain the highest standard of safety when operating a University Fleet vehicle.

 b.
 Weapons and smoking are prohibited in University Fleet vehicles per University Policies 12080 (Possession of Firearms/Weapons on University-Owned or -Controlled Premises) and 9110 (Smoke and Tobacco-Free Campus).